tscode/StructPack.jl/README.md

 - is reasonably fast.
 - produces sound msgpack files that can be read universally.

-On the other hand, Pack.jl is (probably) not the right choice if you
+On the other hand, StructPack.jl is (probably) not the right choice if you

 - need to serialize arbitrary julia objects out-of-the-box.
 - have enormous files and need lazy loading capabilities.